Onuachu and Dessers lead Genk past Nmecha’s Anderlecht | Goal.com

 Their determination paid off early as they took the lead in the 16th minute courtesy of red-hot Onuachu.

-The 26-year-old forward slotted the ball into the empty after goalkeeper Bart Verbruggen had fumbled a shit from Theo Bogonda.
+The 26-year-old forward slotted the ball into the empty net after goalkeeper Bart Verbruggen had fumbled a shot from Theo Bogonda.

-However, the lead lasted for just fifteen minutes as Lukas Nmecha levelled matters for Vincent Kompany’s men.
+However, the lead lasted for just 15 minutes as Lukas Nmecha levelled matters for Vincent Kompany’s men.

 Onuachu almost restored his team’s lead in the 40th minute, but his effort was blocked by on-loan Chelsea defender Matt Miazga.